Sulodissanayaka/Edge-Computing-Project-group-6/README.md

 # 🎓 Smart Classroom Edge AI System

-An Edge AI-based Smart Classroom system that detects classroom occupancy and activities from video, performs real-time inference on an edge device, and automatically controls a simulated air conditioning (AC) system.

-## 📌 Project Overview

-This project uses Artificial Intelligence and Computer Vision to classify classroom occupancy levels and automate classroom environmental control.

-The system performs the following tasks:

-- 📹 Detect classroom occupancy from live camera or video
-- 👥 Classify occupancy as:
-  - Low Occupancy
-  - Medium Occupancy
-  - High Occupancy
-- 🧹 Detect classroom activity (e.g., Janitor Cleaning)
-- ❄️ Automatically simulate AC control
-- 📊 Display system status on a real-time dashboard
-- 💻 Run inference locally on an Edge device
+An AI-powered Smart Classroom system that detects classroom occupancy from classroom videos using **YOLO Object Detection**.
+Images are annotated using **Label Studio**, the model is trained in **Google Colab** or **Microsoft Azure Machine Learning**, and the trained model is deployed on an **Edge Device** for real-time occupancy detection and automatic AC control simulation.

 ---

+## 📖 Project Overview

+This project was developed for the **Edge Computing** course.

+The system automatically:

+- 📹 Detects students from classroom videos
+- 👥 Counts the number of students
+- 📊 Classifies classroom occupancy
+- ❄️ Simulates automatic Air Conditioner (AC) control
+- 📈 Displays the current classroom status on a dashboard
+- 💻 Runs locally on an Edge Device

+---

-# 🏗️ System Architecture
+# 🏗️ System Workflow

 ```
 Classroom Videos